 For 2020 and later, there is no age limit on making regular contributions to traditional or Roth IRAs.
 Older savers' (age 50 or older) contribution limits consist of a "base" contribution limit and a "catch-up" contribution limit.
-For example, in 2021, the base contribution limit is $6,000.
+For example, in 2021 and 2022, the base contribution limit is $6,000.
 For IRAs, you can put in an additional $1,000.
 Therefore, a person who is 52 years old, and otherwise qualified for a Traditional IRA, could contribute $7,000 total to his or her account.
 Contributions to a traditional IRA are tax-deferred, meaning that you will not pay income tax until you withdraw the money.

 You can begin making withdrawals from your traditional IRA at the age of 59 1/2 years old without having to pay the early withdrawal penalty.
 You must begin taking withdrawals and paying tax on those withdrawals.
 All withdrawals are taxed, including past contributed principal, since it was tax-deductible at the time the contribution was made, by the age of 72 years old so you cannot accumulate too much money in the tax shelter.

 If your income exceeds specific levels, you may not be able to make tax-deductible contributions to your regular IRA, or the amount of your contribution may be limited due to certain restrictions.
 But you still can save for your retirement with a non-deductible IRA contribution.

 Although your non-deductible IRA contributions won't reduce your taxes in the year you make them; you can tax-defer the earnings on them.
 This is the key tax advantage of a regular IRA.
 Although you will not receive any immediate tax benefit from a non-deductible IRA contribution, the tax-deferred growth may ultimately make the contribution worthwhile, especially if you expect to have a lower tax rate after you retire than you do now.